 $750,000 (estimated)

-"Daughters of Darkness" is a mesmerizing 1971 Belgian horror film centered around two enigmatic female vampires.
-The story begins when a young couple, traveling together, becomes entangled with a mysterious countess and her timeless secretary at a secluded seaside hotel.
+"Daughters of Darkness" is a captivating 1971 Belgian horror masterpiece that revolves around two enigmatic female vampires.
+The film opens with a young couple whose travels lead them to a remote, eerie seaside hotel, where they encounter a mysterious countess and her timeless assistant.

 Horror